 The second section of the paper discusses some major technical and procedural problems in evaluation research.
-1) A six-step model for evaluation studies is developed.
+(1) A six-step model for evaluation studies is developed.
 Each step is defined in some detail, and a comment is made on problems and constraints which may be encountered.
 The steps are determining program objectives, describing operations, measuring effects, establishing a baseline, controlling extraneous factors, and detecting unanticipated consequences.
-2) The relationship of evaluation to action is examined.
+(2) The relationship of evaluation to action is examined.
 The evaluation must be built into the program from the beginning, since at least some effort to obtain baseline information should be made.
 The evaluator must also make sure that his plans are backed by the highest authority in the agency.
 The choice between the "objective outside evaluator" versus the "familiar inside evaluator" is discussed.
-3) In choosing problems to study, the evaluator should try to optimize conditions conducive to technically competent research, a list of which is offered.
+(3) In choosing problems to study, the evaluator should try to optimize conditions conducive to technically competent research, a list of which is offered.
 He might choose to stay away from settings where few of these conditions are met.
-4) If evaluation research is to become a cumulative discipline, more attention should be given to social variables rather than to assessment of overall programs.
+(4) If evaluation research is to become a cumulative discipline, more attention should be given to social variables rather than to assessment of overall programs.

-165. Robinson, John P., Jerrold G. Rusk, and Kendra B. Head.
-Measures of Political Attitudes.
-Ann Arbor: Survey Research Center, University of Michigan, 1968.
+Robinson, John P., Jerrold G. Rusk, and Kendra B. Head, Measures of Political Attitudes.
+Ann Arbor, Michigan: Survey Research Center, 1968.

 This volume lists scales for measuring political attitudes that are useful for survey research.
-After a historical summary of public opinion, the book presents measures in ten areas: liberalismconservatism, democratic principles, domestic government policies, racial and ethnic attitudes, international affairs, hostilityrelated national attitudes, community-based political attitudes, political information, political participation, and attitudes toward the political process.
+After a historical summary of public opinion, the book presents measures in ten areas: liberalism-conservatism, democratic principles, domestic government policies, racial and ethnic attitudes, international affairs, hostility-related national attitudes, community-based political attitudes, political information, political participation, and attitudes toward the political process.

-using the items, and assessments of the strengths and limitations of each scale are also provided.
+Specific items, scoring instructions, data from research studies using the items, and assessments of the strengths and limitations of each scale are also provided.

-Psychological Attitudes.
-Ann Arbor, Mich.: Survey Research Center, University of Michigan, 1969.
+Robinson, John P. and Phillip R. Shaver, Measures of Social Psychological Attitudes.
+Ann Arbor, Mich.: Survey Research Center, 1969.

 This volume lists empirical instruments for measuring a number of important attitude areas, the actual items in the scales along with scoring instructions, and an assessment of their strengths and weaknesses.
-The areas covered are: life satisfaction and happiness; self-esteem; alienation and anomie; authoritarianism, dogmatism, and related measures; other socio-political attitudes; values; general attitudes toward people; religious attitudes; methodological scales.
+The areas covered are: life satisfaction and happiness; self-esteem; alienation and anomia; authoritarianism, dogmatism, and related measures; other socio-political attitudes; values; general attitudes toward people; religious attitudes; methodological scales.